-Academic Staff consists of Department Chairs, single-discipline and interdisciplinary Program Directors, the Associate Dean of the Faculty, the Dean of Studies, the Registrar and Director of Institutional Research - that is, all those reporting directly to the Vice President for Academic Affairs and to the Dean of the Faculty - as well as others whose work is directly in support of academic programming, such as the Director of User Services and Academic Computing, the Director of the UWW Program, and the Director of the MALS Program.
+Academic Staff consists of Department Chairs, single-discipline and interdisciplinary Program Directors, the Associate Dean of the Faculty, the Dean of Studies Associate Dean of the Faculty for Academic Advising, the Registrar and Director of Institutional Research - that is, all those reporting directly to the Vice President for Academic Affairs and to the Dean of the Faculty - as well as others whose work is directly in support of academic programming, such as the Director of Academic Technologies of User Services and Academic Computing, the Director of the UWW Program, and the Director of the MALS Program.
 In monthly meetings, information of direct relevance to academic programs is shared.
+Academic

-Academic Staff serves to advise the Vice President for Academic Affairs regarding programs and policies in or pertaining to academic affairs at the College.
+Staff serves to advise the Vice President for Academic Affairs regarding programs and policies in or pertaining to academic affairs at the College.